aabbtree77/esp32-vpn/README.md

 - Despite all the amazing work by Peter Hinch, I could not make the async codes receive my MQTT messages, the device could only send them.

-- After a long search and disappointment I could finally have a resilience w.r.t. the Wi-Fi loss thanks to this [code by Rui and Sara Santos][micropython-Rui-Santos].
+- After a long search and disappointment I could finally reach a certain resilience w.r.t. the Wi-Fi loss thanks to this [code by Rui and Sara Santos][micropython-Rui-Santos].

 ## Conclusions